Daishoji Imari is known to be one of the various ceramic products in Kaga region (Ishikawa), starting

 distribution of the porcelain industry.
 Owing to the flourishing success of the companies & merchants of

 the early Meiji period, many excellent pieces were produced which earned the prizes of the world fairs in

 |Somenishiki Lidded Bowl 1880 - 1900

-|Although early Kutani porcelain also known as Ko-Kutani porcelain was believed to be started in
+|Early Kutani porcelain from 17th century also known as "Ko-Kutani" was believed to be made in the

 island.
 It was much later in the late Edo period, new revival of porcelain making was started under

 Maeda Daimyo's patronage.